-and for the purposes of the activities specified in 3, 5, 6 and 2 of Schedule 1 the assets in question belong to that customer or member.
+and for the purposes of the activities specified in paragraphs 3, 5, 6 and 2 of Schedule 1 the assets in question belong to that customer or member.

-1.1.13.
-Dealing in commodity derivatives

-A Person who is a Body Corporate does not carry on the Regulated Activity specified in 1 or 2 of Schedule 1 by way of business, if:

-- (a) the Person carries on such activities as a member of an Authorised Market Institution or Recognised Non-AIFC Market Institution; - (b) the Person carries on such activities for its own account or for another Body Corporate which is in the same Group as the Person, provided that any such member of the Group for which the Person acts is a wholly-owned Subsidiary of a Holding Company within the Group or is the Holding Company itself; - (c) the Person restricts such activities to transactions involving or relating only to commodity derivatives on that Authorised Market Institution or Recognised Non-AIFC Market Institution; - (d) the main business of the Person is dealing in relation to Commodity Derivatives; and - (e) the Person is not part of a Group whose main business is the provision of financial services.

 1.1.14.
+Exclusion in respect of dealing in commodity derivatives

+A Person who is a Body Corporate does not carry on the Regulated Activity specified in paragraphs 1 or 2 of Schedule 1, where:

+- (a) the Person carries on such activities as a member of an Authorised Market Institution or Recognised Non-AIFC Market Institution; - (b) the Person carries on such activities for its own account or for another Body Corporate which is in the same Group as the Person, provided that any such member of the Group for which the Person acts is a wholly-owned Subsidiary of a Holding Company within the Group or is the Holding Company itself;

+- (c) the Person restricts such activities to transactions involving or relating only to commodity derivatives on that Authorised Market Institution or Recognised Non-AIFC Market Institution; - (d) the main business of the Person is dealing in relation to Commodity Derivatives; and - (e) the Person is not part of a Group whose main business is the provision of financial services

-Acquisition or disposal of a Body Corporate
+1.1.15.
+Exclusion in respect of acquisition or disposal of a Body Corporate

-A Person does not carry on a Regulated Activity specified in 1, 2, 10 or 11 of Schedule 1 by way of business if the activity is carried on solely for the purposes of or in connection with the acquisition or disposal of Shares in a Body Corporate, other than an Investment Company, provided that:
+A Person does not carry on a Regulated Activity specified in paragraphs 1, 2, 10 or 11 of Schedule 1 if the activity is carried on solely for the purposes of or in connection with the acquisition or disposal of Shares in a Body Corporate, other than an Investment Company, provided that:

-- (a) such Shares carry at least 50 per cent of the voting rights or the acquisition will take an existing holding to at least 50 per cent; or - (b) the object of the transaction may reasonably be regarded as being the acquisition of day to day control of the Body Corporate; and
+- (a) such Shares carry at least 50 per cent of the voting rights or the acquisition will take an existing holding to at least 50 per cent; or - (b) the object of the transaction may reasonably be regarded as being the acquisition of day to day control of the Body Corporate.